Boschaynamo/DevelopsTodayCountryInfoApp/README.md

 ## Important
-.env file is included in this repository because this is a testing application.
+.env file is included in this repository because this is a testing application and no critical information is being provided.